projectcontour/contour/examples/contour-dev/README.md

-# Contour-dev Installation
+# `contour-dev` Installation

 This is an installation guide to configure Contour in a standalone Daemonset for easy trialling or development.

 ## Moving parts

-- Contour and Envoy are run as in a Daemonset as Sidecars.
+- Contour and Envoy containers deployed in a single Pod.
 - Envoy runs on ports 80 & 443

 ## Install